schgressive/ionic-beacon/README.md

 ## Ionic Beacon

 Reference implementation based on the article Support iBeacons In Your Ionic Framework Mobile App (https://www.thepolyglotdeveloper.com/2015/09/support-ibeacons-in-your-ionic-framework-mobile-app/).
 You have to make some changes in this code for your specific needs (for instance, the beacon region name and the beacon UUID in the app.js file).
+Ths code was tested on iOS 10.

 ### Beacon configuration